BestTimesToVisit.com Logo

 money

-Carry some cash, even though cards are becoming more accepted.
-Many smaller restaurants, temples, and local shops still prefer or only accept cash, so having ¥10,000-¥20,000 on hand is a good idea.
-Look for ATMs at post offices or 7-Eleven stores for the best exchange rates.
+Carry some cash, even though credit cards are becoming more accepted.
+Many smaller restaurants, shops, and even some temples still prefer or only accept cash.
+Having ¥5,000-¥10,000 on hand will prevent any awkward situations.

 packing